Ricasac/HTML_Begginer_Projects/README.md

-<p>This repository is dedicated to all my HTML projects in the beggining of my learning.</b>
+<p>This repository is dedicated to all my HTML projects in the beggining of my learning.<br>
 Been grinding HTML5&CSS3 since May 4th.<p>